Montreal Locomotive Works: Post-war diesel competition

-Following World War II, MLW and other locomotive builders reverted to building locomotives.
+Following the war, MLW and other locomotive builders reverted to building locomotives.
 MLW continued to benefit from Canada's restrictive trade policies that prevented a flood of U.S. imports.
 However, the transition from steam to diesel-electric locomotive production opened the door to new competitors.
 In 1949, the Electro-Motive Division of General Motors established a Canadian subsidiary named General Motors Diesel Division (GMDD) in London, Ontario.
 MLW's long-established steam-locomotive competitor, the Canadian Locomotive Company (CLC), had entered into a partnership with Baldwin Locomotive Works and imported and produced the designs of Baldwin and its subsidiary Whitcomb.
 Westinghouse was the main supplier of Baldwin's electrical transmission components.
-After Baldwin folded, CLC became a licensee of Fairbanks-Morse and manufactured a number of F-M designs for the Canadian market, including the famous Train Master.
+After Baldwin folded, CLC became a licensee of Fairbanks-Morse and manufactured a number of F-M designs for the Canadian market, including the Train Master.
 CLC was also responsible for building General Electric industrial switchers.
 General Electric did not enter the road diesel-electric market in the United States until the late 1950s, a move it took after dissolving its partnership with Alco in 1953.